Gambling and online casinos in Nauru

 Economic context

-and the economy depends on foreign subsidies and fishing.
+The country has virtually no private business, and the economy depends on foreign subsidies and fishing.

-Against this background, gambling and the fintech sector are considered as
+Against this background, gambling and the fintech sector are seen as an opportunity to attract offshore investment and create jobs.

 Development potential of eGaming:- the creation of an offshore licence similar to the Vanuatu model;